Can technology support the flexible worker?

 With the increased popularity of mobile devices in workplaces, flexible working conditions are becoming more and more common – whether it’s working from home, remotely or travelling frequently for a role.

-But despite the increase in mobile devices around the world, a recent survey in the UK revealed that a majority of businesses don’t have the right technology in place to support flexible working conditions for employees.
+But despite the increase in mobile devices around the world, a recent survey by Thomsons Online Benefits in the UK revealed that a majority of businesses don’t have the right technology in place to support flexible working conditions for employees.

 To start with, it’s worth looking into why flexible work conditions are ideal for both employees and employers.

 For employees, having flexible working conditions means they can tailor their role to create an effective work-life balance that suits them, and also to work to their own strengths and habits.

 For some, mornings are when they are most productive, while they may have to look after children in the afternoons.
 For others, evenings are when great ideas hit.
 Some people need silence to work, while others need collaboration.